WeBankFinTech/Exchangis/docs/en_US/ch1/exchangis_deploy_en.md

 ./sbin/daemon.sh restart server
 ```

- After executing the startup script, the following prompt will appear:
+After executing the startup script, the following prompt will appear, eureka address will also be typed in the console when starting the service:

 ![企业微信截图_16532930262583](https://user-images.githubusercontent.com/27387830/169773764-1c5ed6fb-35e9-48cb-bac8-6fa7f738368a.png)